Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Codes of nodal quintic surfaces

-\begin{theo} All the codes of some nodal quintic surface are all the shortenings of the biduality code (simplex) of dimension $5$, all the shortenings of the code $\sK$ of dimension $2$, effective length $28$, and weights $(20,20,16)$, and possibly also the code $\sK$ of dimension $2$, effective length $26$, and weights $(20,16,16)$.
+\begin{theo} The codes of nodal quintic surfaces are all the shortenings of the biduality code (simplex) of dimension $5$, all the shortenings of the code $\sK$ of dimension $2$, effective length $28$, and weights $(20,20,16)$, and possibly also the code $\sK$ of dimension $2$, effective length $26$, and weights $(20,16,16)$.

 \end{theo}

 \begin{proof} That all the shortenings occur follows from the unobstructedness of the Goryunov cubic, by theorem \ref{quintic-codes}, and by the fact that a general symmetroid (determinant of a $5\times 5$ matrix of linear forms) has $20$ nodes forming an even set.